de86/personal-site/src/pages/clean-code-meaningful-names/index.md

 }
 ```

-None of the logic has changed atll but you can immediately see the difference.
+None of the logic has changed at all but you can immediately see the difference.
 Using a combination of meaningful names and declaring our types all of our previous questions are immediately answered.
 This functions intention becomes clear as does each variable used inside of it.
 Even without using typescript this code would be perfectly readable and understandable without having to know the context.
 This code snippet now reads much more like a set of step-by-step instructions than poorly written code.

 ## Avoid Disinformation

 Disinformation in variable names can be very misleading and cause developers reading the code to not fully understand what is going on.
-Worse, it can lead them down a wrong path if they do not look closely enought at the code.
+Worse, it can lead them down a wrong path if they do not look closely enough at the code.

-We should avoid using words that already have meaning to us as (Javascript) developers such as number, string, array, class etc. as this can cause confusion.
+We should avoid using words that already have meaning to us as developers such as number (Javascript), string, array, class etc. as this can cause confusion.

 For example, lets say we have an object that has a property named “idNumber” that is actually of type string.
-This has the potential to cause a silent error that is difficult to debug if the developer modifying this code assumes that idNumber is a number and treats it as so.
+If the developer modifying this code assumes that idNumber is a number and treats it as so this has the potential to cause a logical error and break silently creating a bug that may be difficult to debug.

 Adding the type to a variable name can also contribute to a codebase that ages poorly.
 If we have a variable named “gamesArray“ we would assume that this is an array that holds instances of games.
 The problem arises if later on that array of games gets changed to an object.
 Perhaps now we want to store each game by it’s id so they can be easily accessed that way.
 If the developer modifying the code doesn’t change all instances of gamesArray to gamesObject we will again potentially see errors in code or cause confusion to future developers that read this code.
 Some better alternatives would be: